GenEMihael/message-generator/README.md

 ## Description

 This is a simple message generator.
-It takes 3 sentence stems, 3 numbers, and 3 single words or phrases and outputs a random combination of the three to create a random message every time the code is run.
+It takes 3 sentence stems, 3 numbers, and 3 single words or phrases, and outputs a random combination of the three to create a random message every time the code is run.

 ## Methodology